pingod/docker-crossx-submodules/README.md

-### What is OpenConnect Server?
+### What is wireguard VPN Server?

-[OpenConnect server (ocserv)](http://www.infradead.org/ocserv/) is an SSL VPN server.
-It implements the OpenConnect SSL VPN protocol, and has also (currently experimental) compatibility with clients using the [AnyConnect SSL VPN](http://www.cisco.com/c/en/us/support/security/anyconnect-vpn-client/tsd-products-support-series-home.html) protocol.
+[wireguard](https://www.wireguard.com/) WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+It aims to be faster, simpler, leaner, and more useful than IPSec, while avoiding the massive headache.
+It intends to be considerably more performant than OpenVPN.
+WireGuard is designed as a general purpose VPN for running on embedded interfaces and super computers alike, fit for many different circumstances.
+Initially released for the Linux kernel, it is now cross-platform and widely deployable.
+It is currently under heavy development, but already it might be regarded as the most secure, easiest to use, and simplest VPN solution in the industry.

 ### What is FRP